 ♥ My fasting triglyceride (TG) should be less than 150 mg/dL.

 ♥ My meals should include more than 50 percent vegetables.
 My daily water intake should be at least 2 liters.
-My daily salt intake should be < 1500 mg.
+My daily salt intake should be less than 1500 mg.
 My balanced meals should be low fat, low cholesterol and include multi-grain, fresh fruit, lean meats such as fish.
-Preparing my own meals will help me maintain a healthy meal plan.
+Preparing my own meals will help me maintain a healthy meal plan

 ♥ My exercise ideally should include 150 minutes per week moderate (10,000 steps a day, difficult to talk while exercising); or more than 75 minutes per week high intensity (swimming, running, biking, tennis, basketball).